-The main sources of halal products are plants and animals that have been created by Allah on the earth, as a gift to its followers.
+The main sources of human food and drink are plants and animals that have been created by Allah on the earth, as a gift to its followers.
 Therefore they should be appreciated.
-But these plants and animals came from various kind and species; some of them are Halal and the others are Haram.
-Allah has created Halal and Haram for the sake of human benefits.
+But these plants and animals came from various kind and species; some of them are Halal and the others are Haraam.
+Allah has created Halal and Haraam for the sake of human benefits.

 ANIMALS – it can be divided into two main categories: